 As a national coalition, Move to Amend has several spokespeople who are available for interviews and background information.
-To schedule an interview please contact or call 707-269-0984.
+To schedule an interview please contact our Communications Coordinator, Gabby Mora, at gabby AT movetoamend.org or call (916) 318-8040.

-Leesa "George" Friday holds degrees in Political Science, Economics, and African American Studies from the University of North Carolina in Chapel Hill.
+Leesa "George" Friday is one of the founding members of the Board of Directors.
+She holds degrees in Political Science, Economics, and African American Studies from the University of North Carolina in Chapel Hill.

 She began her career as Phone Canvass Director for National Peace Action in the latter half of the 1980s and Program Director of the Piedmont Peace Project in North Carolina in the first half of the 1990s.
 George works as consultant to nonprofit organizations seeking to build capacity and organizational strength while acknowledging and addressing issues of oppression and privilege in ways that build community.